Mahabharat (1988 TV series): Premise

+Meanwhile in Panchal, king Drupad performs a yajna from the sacred fire of which, his children Dhrishtadyumna and Draupadi are born.
 Arjuna the best fighter among the Pandavas wins the hand of Draupadi in her swayamvara.
 Later, Yudhishthira is made the king of Indraprastha and Pandavas conduct Rajsuya Yagna where Draupadi insults Duryodhana.
 Later Duryodhana has his revenge by first defeating Yudhisthira in a rigged game of dice, in which Yudhisthira stakes his kingdom, his brothers and Draupadi and loses all, Duryodhana tries to disrobe Draupadi in front of the whole court, but she is saved by lord Krishna, then the Pandavas along with Draupadi are sent to an exile of 12 years and 1 year of living in anonymity.
 After the period of exile is over Duryodhana argues that the Pandavas violated the condition of anonymity in their last year of exile, therefore they must spend another 12 years in exile followed by another year of exile in anonymity.
 This conflict begins to sow the seed for the Mahabharata War.

 Arjuna and Subhadra's son Abhimanyu marries Uttara.
 Krishna tries to make peace between both parties.
 Indra in the disguise of a Brahmin took Karna's armor and earrings.
 Kunti's sorrow on the corpse of Karna reveals Karna's true identity of being the eldest Pandava.

 Before Mahabharata War, Shri Krishna enlightens Arjuna about the "Bhagavad Gita" and shows his Virata Swaroopa to Arjuna.
 The latter shows the deaths of Bhishma, Drona, Karna, Abhimanyu, Shalya, Shakuni, Jayadrata, Ghatotkacha, 100 Kauravas, 5 sons of Draupadi and many other warriors in the war leading to the victory of Pandavas over Kauravas.
 Only 5 Pandavas, Satyaki, Yuyutsu, Krishna, Ashwatthama, Kritavarma and Kripacharya survive.
 Gandhari holds Krishna responsible for her sons' death and curses that his family will also get destroyed.
 The show ends with Yudhishthir's Rajyabhishek and Bhishma's death.